Janhutter/LBNOITM/README.md

 ## Overview
 Using the trec files, from the runs folder, the different contexts are constructed.
 These trec files are build using the lost_in_the_middle.py script.
+The Bergen code has been adapted to read specific trec files and skips the retrieval and reranking stages.

 ## Code Structure
 ```